 Typical payment methods include credit card, PayPal Google Pay, and Apple Pay.

-In regards to PayPal, roughly half the stores offer an express PayPal checkout with a CTA button at the same place as the normal “Checkout” button (in the cart).
+In regards to PayPal, roughly half the stores I looked at (see the table below in the examples) offer an express PayPal checkout with a CTA button at the same place as the normal “Checkout” button (in the cart).
 And the other half offer PayPal as a payment method at the same level as the credit card option in the checkout page.

 According to Neil Patel in this recent podcast episode: